Gary Farmer, Edward Norton and Robert DeNiro in The Score

 The Score’s workmanlike approach to genre is both a strength and a flaw.
 On one hand, the heist film model is so tried-and-true that it’s entertaining no matter what.
 The heist film is one of that handful of genres that can nearly always satisfy even by sticking to the barest of bones.
 There’s something primal about seeing the way that Oz lingers over the meticulously dull work of boring through a safe or avoiding security cameras.
 The Score is satisfying enough in its details that it grips you long enough to forget that the whole thing is almost parodically linear and safe in its narrative.

 There’s a notion that films like The Score are the “grown-up” kinds of films that Hollywood is no longer interested in making.
 Some 15 years on, The Score doesn’t just feel grown-up, it feels a little stuffy, what with its love of elevator-level jazz (Mose Allison even appears briefly), its mahogany-hued cinematography and its mistrust of anyone under the age of 40.
 (The most embarrassing relic in the whole film is an Adderall-popping hacker character who lives in his mother’s basement and yells at her constantly while jabbering on about firewalls, rolling both the dumbest clichés of the Xtreme youth and the laziest references to DeNiro’s Rupert Pupkin in one convenient package.)
 The Score came out at a time when Hollywood was desperate to imbue its product with as much hip, extreme, Mountain Dew, X-Games imagery as possible and it was seen as an antidote to this kind of film.
+(If they could they would even add a Playamo casino bonus code to the mix.)

 If you take a step back and observe the forest rather than the trees, however, The Score barely has any reason to exist.
 It’s one of those “well, if he’s doing it, I certainly can’t say no” situations that led to the once-in-a-lifetime pairing of DeNiro, Brando and Norton, who, at the time, was being spoken of in the same hushed tones as his co-stars in this film; time has taught us that this was perhaps premature).
 Their casting seems to be the thing that floats this solidly unremarkable heist film from start to finish.
 I remember really liking The Score when it came out, but I was also fully aware that many movies that I really liked at that time are perhaps aggressively mediocre at best.
 Removed from the context of its release, The Score fares perhaps better than I had imagined, if only because it never dared to do much more than stick to the bare minimum. ■